About

 Native American Flute Nest style

 If you want a flute made by a Native American, I can direct you to someone with flute craft rooted in their family or tribal history.
-I work very hard to bring you the best quality possible, having adopted techniques from everyone from Native Americans to aerospace engineers, and one man who is both (I was inspired by Jim Gilliland to makes nests separately).
-The man I owe the most to is Jon Norris, as he made himself available for me to consult with at length about minutia, daily, for over a year, until I was consistent.
-I was making lesser-performing flutes my first week.
-The nuances that collectors and avid players look for took fifty times that much time for me to reliably expect from each flute.
+I work very hard to bring you the best quality possible, having adopted techniques from makers who differ greatly from one another, from Indians to aerospace guys, and one man who is both (early on, I was inspired by Jim Gilliland to makes nests separately and attaches them).

 Making a Native American Style Flute on a Lathe